Back to the blog

 • Tactical vision

-• Pattern recognition (especially with knight/queen coordination)
+• Pattern recognition (especially where the knight/queen coordination is involved)

 • Awareness of weak squares (f2/f7)